garyhwilson/svg-mountain-range/README.md

 document.body.appendChild(svg);
 ```

-Alternatively, the you can provide a configuration object to customize the SVG graphic.
+Alternatively, you can provide a configuration object to customize the SVG graphic.

 ##### Configuration Example
 ```javascript